tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 Consider the `Validation` Test [VALIDATION_ENDDAYOFYEAR_INRANGE](../../terms/bdqtest/index.md#VALIDATION_ENDDAYOFYEAR_INRANGE)

-An SQL query that implements the abstract concept of the `dwc:enddayofyear` being in range could take the following form, using available database fields that contain data related to the abstract `Information Element`, but are not precisely mapped to the concrete specified `Acted Upon` and `Consulted` [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) in the `Specification`.
+An SQL query that implements the abstract concept of the `dwc:enddayofyear` being in range could take the following form, using available database fields that contain data related to the abstract `Information Element`, but are not precisely mapped to the concrete `Acted Upon` and `Consulted` [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) in the specification.
 This query produces a `Data Quality Report` with:

 ```
     SELECT collecting_event_id, enddayofyear,